• English

 If I get sick during the trek, what happens?

-In the event that you become ill during your trip, you can be taken to hospital.
+In the event you become sick during your trip, you can be taken to hospital.
 Your guide will be there to manage the situation until you are safe.

-We advise you to take out travel insurance to cover this.
+We strongly advise you to subscribe a travel insurance to cover this kind of incident.

 No, insurance is not mandatory to travel with us.